nubbsterr/ELK-SIEM-Setup/README.md

 1. `sudo chown -R elasticsearch:elasticsearch elasticsearch/`, which will 1) Recursively set the ownership of the `elasticsearch` directory to Elasticsearch and 2) Change its group to the `elasticsearch` group, which will further allow us to limit the scope of Elasticsearch's permissions.
 2. `sudo chown -R elasticsearch:elasticsearch /etc/elasticsearch/certs/ca`.
 Same stuff as above but now for Elasticsearch's CA copies, so it can access that directory as well.

+<strong>Now I cannot make myself any clear that you must NOT do this `chown` privilege restriction to Kibana FOR ANY REASON.
+Kibaan needs access to its CA files to serve the SIEM frontend.</strong>

-To ensure our posture is correct and our certificates are valid, we will use the `openssl` command to print certificate information to the console with the following command: `sudo openssl x509 -in /etc/elasticsearch/certs/elasticsearch.crt -text -noout`, which will:
+Now, to ensure our posture is correct and our certificates are valid, we will use the `openssl` command to print certificate information to the console with the following command: `sudo openssl x509 -in /etc/elasticsearch/certs/elasticsearch.crt -text -noout`, which will:
 1. Print information for X509 certificates.
 2. `-in` specifies the certificate to check out
 3. `-text`  ouputs everything as human-readable.
 4. `-noout` suppresses the output of the encoded version of the certificate; only shows the human-readbale output above.
 ![Success.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elastic-chown-success.png)

-Marvelous.
-We'll do the same for Kibana now.
-Fleet does not have a user like Elasticsearch and Kibana, so we can continue on after this:
-1. `sudo chown -R kibana:kibana kibana/`
-2. `sudo chown -R kibana:kibana /etc/kibana/certs/ca`

 Then we rerun the above command to check our certificate status: `sudo openssl x509 -in /etc/kibana/certs/kibana.crt -text -noout`.
 And with that, we have both of our services with, effectively, least privilege.